bthol/Magic-8-Ball/README.md

 # Magic-8-Ball
 Developer: Blake Thollaug

 Description: this code simulates a magic eight ball.
+Click on the image to roll the ball.